google/ExoPlayer/extensions/cronet/README.md

 ## Using the module

-ExoPlayer requests data through `DataSource` instances.
+Media components request data through `DataSource` instances.
 These instances are obtained from instances of `DataSource.Factory`, which are instantiated and injected from application code.

 If your application only needs to play http(s) content, using the Cronet